-As mentioned earlier, each device performs an arbitrary set of implementation-dependent tasks during PrepareForConnection()) and ConnectionComplete()).
+As mentioned earlier, each device performs an arbitrary set of implementation-dependent tasks during PrepareForConnection() and ConnectionComplete().
 Some of these tasks may be crucial to the proper operation of the device while other tasks may be secondary to the device's core functionality.
-However, since each implementation of PrepareForConnection() and ConnectionComplete() are specific to each device, it is very difficult (if not impossible) for a control point to determine whether or not it is safe to bypass PrepareForConnection(">PrepareForConnection(">PrepareForConnection(") (ConnectionComplete(")) for a given device.
-Therefore, the safest and simplest way for a control point to interoperate with all UPnP AV devices is to always invoke PrepareForConnection(") and ConnectionComplete(") if they are implemented by the device.
+However, since each implementation of PrepareForConnection() and ConnectionComplete() are specific to each device, it is very difficult (if not impossible) for a control point to determine whether or not it is safe to bypass PrepareForConnection(">PrepareForConnection(">PrepareForConnection(">PrepareForConnection(") and ConnectionComplete(") if they are implemented by the device.
 Otherwise, those devices may not function properly as described above.